daniel-byers/ruby-avl/README.md

 ## Usage

-To use the AVL Tree is simple, first initialise it:

-    avl_tree = AVLTree::AVLTree.new

 The AVL Tree allows any object to be placed into a Node.
 However, comparison of the objects needs to be done on an attribute, otherwise the tree won't be able to judge which sub-tree to put the object in.
 This is done easily by implementing the method #compare_to on your object:

     class Person